 Tip 5: Buy Organic Coffee Samples

 As far as tips go, we saved one of the best for last.
 Coffee samples (even organic ones) are a huge part of the coffee economy.
 Coffee companies offer sample packs or free trials that can help you narrow down your preferences with low risk.
 Typically sample organic coffee packs will offer varieties of 3 or more different blends.
 If you don't like the flavor of a particular organic coffee blend, no worries.
 You're only out a couple of bucks.
 One of the best ways to try different organic coffees is to sign up for a coffee subscription box service.
 Most of these coffee subscriptions focus on exposing their customers to a huge selection of rare and unique coffees, many of which are organic.
-Two impressive coffee subscription boxes are Atlas Coffee and Bean Box.
+One of the most impressive coffee subscription boxes out there is Atlas Coffee (Check out our review for more details).
 Both are excellent options for testing out some of the best organic coffee on the market.
 Keep an eye out for specials or options for a free trial month.

 If you're a K Cup or coffee pod fan, consider Maud's Coffee as you search for the best organic coffee on the market.
 Maud's coffee from Intelligent Blends offers their trademark smooth and rich coffee in an organic coffee sampler pack for just $5.99.